fmontone/pauleira-front-admin/README.md

-**AS this is in front-end phase yet, you should change "signed" status on raw code to visualize internal or login pages on `~/src/routes/Route.js`**
+***Atention: as this is in front-end phase yet, you should change "signed" status on raw code to visualize internal or login pages on `~/src/routes/Route.js`**

 # GoMench - React Js CRA Template